 A resume can only tell you so much about a candidate.
 Yes, you will get an idea of their previous experience and accomplishments in the workforce.
 But here’s what it’s not going to tell you: their drive, how ambitious they are, level of commitment, what they value, their resiliency, communication style, and more.

 If you stick to only sorting through resumes and not seeing the bigger picture, you lose out on great candidates.
-And more importantly, you could be missing out on exceptional Latinx employees.
+And more importantly, you could be missing out on exceptional employees.

 According to the Pew Research Center, 66% of Latinx individuals didn’t enroll in college after high school because they needed to financially support their family and focus on getting a job.
 When talent professionals are only resume-focused, this may be biased towards candidates from a specific socioeconomic group.
 When heavily weighing a candidate’s GPA or educational background, you may be overlooking certain individuals and other underrepresented groups who couldn’t afford to go to college or take an unpaid internship.

-2. Widen your GPA requirements
+2. Widen Your GPA Requirements

 If you are adamant about having a GPA requirement, then it’s best to widen your range.
 Keep in mind that looking for a 3.5 GPA and above is biased towards individuals that have been given an upper hand.
 It doesn’t take into account the people who weren’t able to afford additional educational resources that would help them achieve a higher GPA.
-And similar to the previous discussion, it may overlook Latinx individuals who have had tough lived experiences.
+And similar to the previous discussion, it may overlook Latinx and Hispanic individuals who have had tough lived experiences.

 Your company’s commitment to diversity and inclusion shouldn’t read like a Where's Waldo book.
 You should be loud and proud about how your company is taking actionable steps to create equitable opportunities.

 Highlight your company’s commitment to diversity on your job posts and your career page.
 Better yet, take it a step further and create an entire landing page on what diversity and inclusion look like at your company.
-That way, Latinx candidates and other underrepresented groups can see the genuine commitment your company has in working towards solving the diversity issue.
+That way, Latinx and Hispanic candidates and other underrepresented groups can see the genuine commitment your company has in working towards solving the diversity issue.

 What we say and how we say it matters.
 It most certainly matters when it comes to hiring people from untapped backgrounds.
-The language you are using in your job posts could potentially be steering Latinx individuals away.
+The language you are using in your job posts could potentially be steering individuals away.

 We get it—you want that unicorn candidate who has done it all.
-But when you write that job post with an exhaustive wish list of experience and skills, Latinx talent may feel less confident to apply.
+But when you write that job post with an exhaustive wish list of experience and skills, Latinx and Hispanic talent may feel less confident to apply.
 Make it realistic and include a line similar to this: “If you don’t have the exact experience or skills, but think you’d make a great fit, please apply for the role.
 We are looking for more than what a resume can show.”